 - The claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention” or

-Basically, if your idea has existed before or has been patented, you can’t patent it.
-For example, you couldn’t patent a cappuccino or a frappuccino because, in the former case, they’ve existed for a long time, and in the latter case, because they already exist and have been patented.
+If your idea has existed before or has been patented, you can’t patent it.
+For example, you couldn’t patent a cappuccino or a frappuccino because, in the former case, they’ve existed for a long time, and in the latter case, because they already exist and have been patented .

 Step 4: Submit the Patent Application

-A complete patent application (RPA) should contain the elements listed below:
+A complete regular patent application (RPA) should contain the elements listed below:

 - A patent application form